 - Grill Out.
 If your place has a grill, or access to a public grate, take advantage (weather permitting).
 Don’t be afraid to elevate: High-end cuts of meat are a lot cheaper at the grocery store or butcher shop than at the four-star restaurant.
 At the second Colorado bachelor party, we ate like kings, thanks to a two-grill setup and bulk-bought meats at the local Safeway.

 - Make Your Own Cocktails.
 Why pay $15 for a fancy lounge cocktail when you can make a passable facsimile for $3 or $4?
 Buy your own mid-shelf liquor, park the best amateur mixologist in the group at the house bar, and have your own private cocktail party.
 With fewer drinks to buy, your post-party night out will be a lot less expensive.

 - Divide Up Cooking Responsibilities.
 Why limit meals at home to a single grilling session?
 Before you arrive, poll the group for meal ideas, choose the most popular, or cost-effective (hopefully both), and assign two or three people to prepare each.
 Interactive, scalable meals, such as tacos and pizza, work well for larger groups.

-Pro Tip: Need to rightsize your budget after a blowout bachelor or bachelorette party?
-Check out our post on the top 10 ways to save money eating out at restaurants.
+Of course, your next bachelor party might not be the best time to begin a newly frugal mealtime routine.
+If you need to rightsize your budget after a sumptuous bachelor or bachelorette party, check out our post on the top 10 ways to save money eating out at restaurants.

 21. Stay Off the Gaming Floor